tj-actions/changed-files/README.md

           done

   # ------------------------------------------------------------------------------------------------------------------------------------------------
-  # Using local .git directory
+  # Using local .git history
   # ------------------------------------------------------------------------------------------------------------------------------------------------
   # Event `pull_request`: Compare the last commit of the main branch or last remote commit of the PR branch -> to the current commit of a PR branch.
   # ------------------------------------------------------------------------------------------------------------------------------------------------